-House plant diseases tend to be fungal rather than bacterial or viral, and the most likely are listed here, in this guide to indoor plant disease identification.
+House plant diseases tend to be fungal rather than bacterial or viral.
+The most likely are here in this guide to indoor plant disease identification.
 If the symptoms don’t match, check the further resources section for where to find more information.

 A Healthy Environment

 As with preventing pests, infection is much less likely on healthy plants, so look after them well.
-Good housekeeping is also essential to avoid cultivating an atmosphere in which disease could take hold and also prevent spreading any existing disease.
+Good housekeeping is also essential to avoid cultivating an atmosphere in which disease could take hold.
+Also to prevent spreading any existing disease.
 Keep plants tidy, removing dead leaves and other detritus from around the base of them.
 Make sure tools and equipment, including the pots themselves, are clean, by washing with soap or other detergent and hot water.
 If the plants’ compost develops mould on its surface, repot it, washing off the roots entirely before replanting in fresh compost.

-Fungicidal sprays are available to treat some diseases but are best reserved for only when they are necessary.
-Select a treatment which is recommended for the condition you have identified and always read the label before choosing a product.
-Make sure that all the manufacturer’s instructions are followed, including maximum dose, spray and harvest intervals.
+Fungicidal sprays are available to treat some diseases but reserve them for only when they are necessary.
+Select a treatment which is specific for the condition you have identified and always read the label before choosing a product.
+Make sure that you follow all the manufacturer’s instructions, including maximum dose, spray and harvest intervals.

 Also known as grey mould and, to wine-makers, noble rot.
 Spores are ever-present in the air, everywhere, and readily infect dead or weak tissue, before spreading to the rest of the plant.